yolookings/swiftproject-Dicee-iOS18/README.md

 git clone https://github.com/yolookings/swiftproject-Dicee-iOS18.git
 ```

-2. Open the project in Xcode 16.2 or later.
+2. Open the project in `Xcode` 16.2 or later.

 3. Ensure you have an iOS 18 simulator or a compatible iPhone running iOS 18.

-4. Build and run the project using Command + R.
+4. Build and run the project using `Command + R`.

 ## Reference